 Enneagram Subtypes Chart & Overview

-Before we jump right into discussing each subtype, let’s look at an overview of each of them.
-There are 9 different Enneagram personality types and 3 subtypes for each, giving us 27 subtypes.
+Before we jump right into discussing the Enneagram Subtypes, let’s look at an overview of each of them.
+There are nine different Enneagram personality types and three subtypes for each, giving us 27 Enneagram Subtypes.
 Each subtype has a particular theme.

-Knowing your habits and preoccupations in social scenarios will help you know which subtype is dominant for you and, therefore, help to specify your personality type and subtype further.
+Knowing your habits and preoccupations in social scenarios will help you know which enneagram subtype is dominant for you.
+Therefore, help to specify your personality type and instinctual variant further.

 The chart explains the name of each instinctual variant and a word that emphasizes their biggest priority or attribute.
-Here is a quick chart to help organize each of the enneagrams and subtypes visually:
+Here is a chart to help organize the Enneagram Subtypes visually: